 The 2009 G20 meetings in Pittsburgh focused on phasing out subsidies for fossil fuels and funding climate change.

-Major Economies Forum (MEF)
+Central Economies Forum (MEF)

 The US attempted to seek a revision to the Kyoto Protocols to reduce GHG emission goals and allow each emitter to establish mid-term goals.